Yevhen Pluzhnyk: Literature activity

 Yevhen Pluzhnyk started writing at the beginning of the 1920s.
 His first works were published in 1924.
 He became a literator due to Yuriy Mezhenko, whose estimate of the poet's talent and joined him in a session of Aspys.
 Pluzhyk's poetry was highly evaluated by M. Rylsky, M. Zerov, and M. Bazhan.

 Pluzhnyk printed his works in magazines Hlobus (The Globe), Nova Hromada (The New Community), Chervony Shliakh (The Red Route), «Zhyttia y Revoliutsia» (The Life and the Revolution).
 In the mid-1920s he published his first poetic albums Dni (Days, 1926) and Rannia Osin (The Early Autumn, 1927).

-Pluzhnyk's poetry has deep lyricism and dramatism of feelings, masterful poetic language.
+Pluzhnyk's poetry is characterised by the lyricism and dramatism of feelings, as well as masterful poetic language.

 Yevhen Pluzhnyk took part in «Aspys» (1923–1924) and «Lanka» (from 1926 — «MARS»).
 In «Lanka» he opposed Todos Osmachka, in the literature of that time Pluzhnyk was an opponent to Volodymyr Sosiura.

 Pluzhnyk with V. Atamaniuk and F. Yakubosky worked at Anthology of Ukrainian Poetry (1930–1932).

 He translated into Ukrainian Gogol's Nevsky Prospekt and Marriage, Chekhov's Flatterers and Thief, Sholokhov's And Quiet Flows the Don, Tolstoi's Childhood and Boyhood, Gorky's The Artamonov Business.

 Pluzhnyk is author of poetic album Rivnovaha («Equilibrium», 1933; published in 1948 in Augsburg and in 1966 in Ukraine), novel Neduha(«Illness», 1928; the alternative name — Siayvo «Shining»), plays Professor Sukhorab (1929), On the Yard of Suburb (1929), Bog (text is unknown).
 Also, he created a play in verses A Plot in Kyiv (other names — Saboteurs, Brothers), which had been put on by Ivan Franko Theatre (producer Kost Koshevsky) and Les Kurbas' «Berezil».

 Also, Pluzhnyk created a poem for Pidmohulny's story The Third Revolution.
 He wrote some scripts for VUFKU, but they were not accepted.
 Their destiny is unknown.

 Yehen Pluzhnyk and Valerian Pidmohylny created a dictionary Phraseology of Business Language (1926, 1927).